-For the Lat/Long see the Aid Station Page
+For the locations of the aid stations see the Aid Station Page

 Pacers are allowed from Right Hand Fork (mile 37) to the finish.
 Runners over the age of 60 may have a pacer from start to finish.
 Pacers may not carry food, water, or equipment for their runner (muling).
 Vehicle pacing is not allowed.
 Pay attention to which aid stations are crew accessible for swapping out pacers.
 Pacer swapping outside of allowed aid stations is not allowed and may result in disqualification.
-Only one pacer at a time is allowed.
+Only one pacer at a time is allowed except for the final mile where there isn’t a limit.

-For 2021: Pacers starting at RHF must continue all the way to Franklin Basin aid (24.5 Miles).
+Pacers starting at RHF must continue all the way to Tony Grove (15 Miles).
 No pacer pickup is allowed at Temple Fork.
-A pacer may start at Temple Fork but also must continue until Franklin Basin aid.
+A pacer may start at Temple Fork but must be dropped off.
+No crew lingering at Temple Fork Aid.

 The Race starts at 06:00 @ Hyrum Gibbons/Mount Logan Park, located at 1400 East 350 South in Logan.